Ricky Stuart

 Ricky John "Sticky" Stuart (born 7 January 1967) is an Australian professional rugby league football coach who is the head coach of Canberra in the National Rugby League (NRL) and a former rugby league footballer who played as a in the 1980s, 1990s and 2000s.

 He also replaced Craig Bellamy as head coach of the New South Wales State of Origin team following a fifth consecutive failure in the 2010 series.
 Stuart had previously been coach of the Australian national side, and has coached NRL clubs the Sydney Roosters (taking them to three consecutive grand finals from 2002 to 2004), Cronulla-Sutherland and Parramatta.

 A former international representative rugby league and rugby union player – a dual-code international – Stuart also played State of Origin for New South Wales in the first Gould era.
 At club level, Stuart was the half-back of the "Green Machine", the Canberra Raiders team who were coached by Tim Sheens and won three premierships in 1989, 1990 and 1994, besides being runners-up in 1991.
 As a player Stuart was noted for his ability to throw long, spiralling passes to both the left and right sides of the field.

 As a coach Ricky has won one premiership.

 Early life and rugby union career

 Ricky Stuart was born in Queanbeyan, New South Wales, Australia.
 He originally played rugby league as a child, but took up rugby union while attending St Edmund's College, Canberra.

 Stuart was selected for the ACT Schoolboys in 1984, and attracted press attention the following season for a dominant display for his school in the Waratah Shield final.
 He would play for the Australian Schoolboys in 1985, when he was acclaimed as the best prospect in schoolboy rugby union since Michael O'Connor and David Campese.

-Stuart's union career was with the Queanbeyan Whites before being selected for the Wallabies tour of Argentina in 1987.
-Stuart played three tour matches but no Test matches, in both the Fly-half and Scrum-half positions.
+Stuart's union career was with the Queanbeyan Whites before being selected for the 1987 Australia rugby union tour of Argentina.
+Stuart played for the Wallabies in three tour matches but no Test matches, in both the Fly-half and Scrum-half positions.